max8447/2017-EpicGamesLauncher/README.md

 ## How to use?

-Go into the path "Epic Games\Launcher\Engine\Binaries\win64\EpicGamesLauncher.exe to launch the Epicgames Launcher.
+Go into the path "Epic Games\Launcher\Engine\Binaries\win64\EpicGamesLauncher.exe to launch the EpicGames Launcher.

 The release version of this launcher is 6.6.0-3695402+++Portal+Release-Live.